AndyObtiva/glimmer-dsl-web/README.md

 Next, check out [Samples](#samples).

+Note that for serious app usage, it is recommended to build [components](#hello-component) and use the [`glimmer_component` Rails Helper](#hello-glimmer_component-rails-helper) to embed the top-level Web Frontend component in a Rails View.

 ## Supported Glimmer DSL Keywords

 [All HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), following the Ruby method name standard of lowercase and underscored names.